 It involved mentally re-living an experience which, at the time, was both traumatic and transformative.
 This process has been painful but also cathartic.
 And sometimes the memories were warming.
 Those were times not only of grimness and tragedy, but also of much fun and affection.

 I’m now doing what is hopefully a final (structural) edit before embarking on the journey to publication.

-The above photo, which I’m using on the cover page of my working draft, was kindly taken for me by my son David, who now lives near the site of the old prison.
+The above photo, which I’m using on the cover page of my working draft, was kindly taken for me by my son David, as I no longer live in Melbourne.